How to Lift Heavy Singles and Triples for the First Time

 Before we go any further, you need to ask yourself an important question – are you physically ready for heavy triples, doubles, and singles?

 If you’re a beginner trainee or just started to train with big, compound, free-weight exercises, then you’re not quite ready to apply the information in this article.
-You would be best served reading and putting into practice the information in 11 Beginner Strength Training Tips.
+You would be best served reading and putting into practice the information in 11 Beginner Strength Training Tips or check out the complete Beginner Strength Training 101 Tutorial.

 However, if you’ve been lifting for at least a year and have built a solid strength base on some basic barbell and bodyweight exercise, then you can start easing into some heavier lifting.